 - Delegate, Chittenden County Regional Planning Commission, Railyard Enterprise Project Steering Committee: The Railyard Enterprise Project was established to develop a network of multimodal transportation infrastructure improvements between the Pine Street corridor and Battery Street in Burlington, adhering to principles of Complete Streets.
 Goals include support of economic development and improvements to neighborhood livability.
 The REP follows an enhanced scoping process to accommodate requirements of the Federal Highway Administration’s Every Day Counts/Planning and Environmental Linkages (PEL) initiative.

-In the past I’ve participated on The Burlington Skatepark Advisory Committee, contributing to the development of the city’s world class skatepark; the Vermont Coalition of Teen Centers Best Practices Committee; the Lake Champlain Quadricentennial Commission Education & Interpretation Committees; Starksboro Historical Society (President); Burlington Currency Project (Board Member); Vermont Cultural Heritage Tourism Advisory Council; a Community Development Block Grant Citizens Advisory Board; and have been a Creation Grants Review Panelist for the Vermont Arts Council.
+In the past I’ve participated on The Burlington Skatepark Advisory Committee, contributing to the development of the city’s world class skatepark; the Vermont Coalition of Teen Centers Best Practices Committee; the Lake Champlain Quadricentennial Commission Education & Interpretation Committees; Starksboro Historical Society (President); Burlington Currency Project (Board Member); Vermont Cultural Heritage Tourism Advisory Council; a Community Development Block Grant Citizens Advisory Board; the The King Street Neighborhood Revitalization Corporation; and have been a Creation Grants Review Panelist for the Vermont Arts Council.

 My recent advocacy has included the successful effort to secure commitment to repair of Memorial Auditorium and its continued public ownership.
-I’ve been a persistent and effective voice for preservation of 242 Main, the city’s historic teen center, with presentations to every Neighborhood Planning Assembly, public speaking, and an active petition that has gathered nearly 1,700 signatures.
-I’ve worked to restore public bulletin boards to City Hall Park, reinstating inclusive arts infrastructure that has no barrier to participation.
+I’ve been a persistent and effective voice for preservation of 242 Main, the city’s historic teen center, with presentations to every Neighborhood Planning Assembly, public speaking, and an active petition that has gathered over 2,000 signatures.
+I’ve worked to restore public bulletin boards in Burlington, reinstating inclusive arts infrastructure that has no barrier to participation.
 I’ve been a champion for transparency, fairness, and representation in city commissions and advisory boards, ensuring all citizens have an equitable opportunity to participate in decisions that affect Burlington into the future.